bob1de/hass-apps/docs/apps/schedy/tutorial.rst

 in the particular room to be turned off when a window is opened and the previous setting be restored when it's closed again.

+Furthermore, we make some enhancements to our schedules, allowing for dynamic schedule switching and more.
+Stay tuned!

 Configuration Skeleton
 ----------------------